Conveyor Belt Cleaner Selection: The Application Science Most Australian Sites Get Wrong

 Leon Howarth Leon Howarth

-Beyond Tungsten: Why Tool Steel & Polyurethane Are the Smarter Plays
+Tungsten Carbide Conveyor Blades: Why Tool Steel and Polyurethane Are Now the Smarter Choice for Australian Mining

 Tungsten carbide powder has surged +625% year-on-year, driven by Chinese export controls, collapsing ore grades, and surging clean-tech demand and prices will never return to pre-2025 levels.
 For Australian mining operations, FM8 Inline Tool Steel and Super XHD polyurethane now offer a technically superior, cost-stable alternative at both the secondary and primary cleaner positions.